Constituent Assembly of Portugal: Background

 After the Carnation Revolution, the National Salvation Junta dissolved all political offices previously existing in the Estado Novo (Law no. 1/74).
 On 14 May 1974, the President of the National Salvation Junta, António de Spínola, abolished the National Assembly and the Corporative Chamber (Law no. 2/74), the two parliamentary chambers in the Estado Novo, and established a transitory constitution (Law no. 3/74) to be used until the new constitution was approved.

-Elections
+Election

 The election of the Constituent Assembly was carried out in Portugal on 25 April 1975, exactly one year after the Carnation Revolution and was the first free election in fifty years, the first in the new democratic regime created after the revolution.

-The election was won by the Socialist Party, with the Democratic Party being the second most voted party.
-The parliament had a large majority of parties defending socialist or democratic socialist ideas and the Constitution, approved on 2 April 1976, reflected such influence.
+The election was won by the Socialist Party, with the Democratic People's Party being the second most voted party.
+The parliament had a large majority of moderate parties, from Socialism to Centrism, meaning a victory of "democratic legitimacy over revolutionary legitimacy".
+A new Constitution was approved on 2 April 1976.